Bachelor's Degree in Chemistry

 Bachelor of Science in Chemistry

 Chemistry is at the heart of discoveries and development of new and improved materials and products.
-A degree in chemistry provides you with solid foundation of knowledge and research experience for admission to professional/graduate schools, as well as careers in science and technology.
+Purdue University Northwest’s chemistry degree program provides you with solid foundation of knowledge and research experience for admission to professional/graduate schools, as well as careers in science and technology.

 Dive into college life with a core focus on general chemistry and calculus.